wiretap-retro/A500-USB-Keyboard-Adapter-JLC/README.md

 * On the Bill of Materials page, upload the BOM from the JLCPCB folder in this repo, as well as the Pick-n-Place CPL file.
 Click "Process BOM & CPL".
 * Check to make sure all parts are available and click next, otherwise you have to substitute parts if a compatible part is in stock. (fit/form/function) Click next.
 * On the Component Placement screen, ensure all parts are oriented and placed properly.
 Pay attention to Pin 1 on the chips.
 Click next.
 * Choose the product type -- I recommend selecting "DIY".
 Save to cart and process your order.
+You may have to speak with JLCPCB to confirm your component placements via Email before they fully process it.
+* Wait for your board to arrive.
 * Solder the hand soldered components onto the board in their appropriate locations.

 ## Flashing the Firmware